 When shopping for a no medical exam life insurance policy it is important to understand that, even though insurance companies will all have similar methods of reviewing an applicant for coverage, the truth is that all insurers will have their own unique way of determining where an applicant will eventually fall in terms of qualifying.
-With that in mind, when you are searching for the very best no medical exam life insurance coverage and premium quotes, it is typically best to do so through a company or an agency that has access to more than just one life insurance carrier.
-That way, you will be able to more directly compare policies, benefits, and premium prices in an unbiased manner.
+With that in mind, when you are searching for the very best no medical exam life insurance coverage and premium quotes, it is typically best to do so through a person, agent, who has contracts with more than one life insurance carrier.
+This allows you to see numerous rates, and narrow down which company will benefit you best.

 - What is the correct amount of death benefit coverage for your specific needs?